Computing positroid cells in the Grassmannian of lines, their boundaries and their intersections: Preliminaries

 A matroid $\mathcal{M}=(E,\mathcal{B})$ is called {\em representable} over a field $\mathbb{K}$ if there exists a $k\times |E|$ matrix $A$ with entries in $\mathbb{K}$ such that, if we denote by $A[I]$ the submatrix obtained by selecting the columns indexed by the set $I\in \binom{|E|}{k}$, then

-If there exists such a matrix $A$ which is a representative of an element in the non-negative Grassmannian $\Gr_{\geq 0}(k,n)$, that is all its maximal minors are non-negative, then $\mathcal{M}$ is called a \emph{positroid}.
+If there exists such a matrix $A$ which is a representative of an element in the nonnegative Grassmannian $\Gr_{\geq 0}(k,n)$, that is all its maximal minors are nonnegative, then $\mathcal{M}$ is called a \emph{positroid}.

 \begin{definition}[Positroid cells] For each $\mathcal{I}\subseteq \binom{[n]}{k}$, we define the set $S_+(\mathcal{I})$ as

 where $GL_+(k)$ is the set of invertible totally positive $k\times k$ matrices.
 If $S_+(\mathcal{I})\neq\emptyset$, then we call $\mathcal{I}$ a \emph{positroid} and $S_+(\mathcal{I})$ a \emph{positroid cell}. \end{definition}